markoheijnen/Improved-image-editor/readme.txt

 == Changelog ==

 = 0.2.0 ( 2012-9-? ) =
-* Add WP_Image class
+* Add WP_Image class.
+* Generate image size when it doesn't exist.
+* Add ability to not generate an image size.

 = 0.1.0 ( 2012-9-4 ) =
-* First version to show people the possibilities
+* First version to show people the possibilities.